wincsw/ENGG1340-Project-Group-188/README.md

   Coding element:
   - Generation of random game sets or events

-    The events and the number of days will be generated randomly using `rand()` and `srand(time(NULL))`.
+    The events will be generated randomly using `rand()` and `srand(time(NULL))`.

   - Data structures for storing game status

-    Self-defined data structure `event` will be used to store the infomation of the items, which data structure of `array` and data types of `string` and `int` will be used in the `event` data structure.
+    Self-defined data structure `Event` will be used to store the infomation of the events, which data structure `array` and data types `string` and `int` will be used in the data structure.
+Note that data structure `Event` is stored in `structures.h`.

-- Fighting Attackers (dynamic)
+- Fighting Attackers

   The event of player being attack and need to fight back.

   Coding element:
   - Data structures for storing game status

-    Self-defined data structure `attacker` will be used to store the infomation of the items, which data types of `string` and `int` will be used in the `attacker` data structure.
+    Self-defined data structure `Attacker` and `Item` will be used to store the infomation of the attackers and weapons, which data structure `array` data types `string` and `int` will be used in the data structures.
+Note that data structure `Attacker` and `Item` are stored in `structures.h`.

   - Dynamic memory management

-    The fighting status (e.g. the tempory HP) will be stored by `new`.
-The memory used to store the fighting status will be freed after the fight ends by `delete`.
+    The quantity of weapons the player has will be stored in a dynamic array by `new[]`.
+The memory will then be freed after the fight ends by `delete[]`.

   - Program codes in multiple file

-    Codes of the fighting mechanism and the attackers are stored in seperate files of `fight.cpp` and `data_attackers.cpp`.
+    Codes of the fighting mechanism and the attackers are stored in files `fight.cpp` and `data_attackers.cpp` respectively, seperated from `main.cpp`.
+Which `fight.cpp` will call the informations of attackers from `data_attacker.cpp`.

-- Daily Decreas in Player Status
+- Daily Decrease in Hydration and Hunger value

+  The player's Hydration and Hunger value will decrease a certain amount when a new day started

+  - Generation of random game sets or events

+    The amount of decreation will be generated randomly using `rand()` and `srand(time(NULL))`.

+  - Program codes in multiple files

+    Codes of the function for reducing Hydration and Hunger value will be stored in file `player_status.cpp` (also the function for printing out player status), seperated from `main.cpp`.
+Which `main.cpp` will call this function from `player_status.cpp`.

 - Save and Resume gameplay (dynamic)

+  Player can quit and save the game and resume it later.

   Coding element:
   - Data structures for storing game status

-    Data structure of `array` will be used to store the game status components (e.g. the player status, the number of a specific item in the item pack).
+    Data structure `array` will be used to store the game status components, including the player status and the quantity of items from different catagories in the item pack.

+  - Dynamic memory management

+    All the arrays used to store the game status components are dynamic arrays which are created by `new[]`.
+The memory will be freed after the player quit the game by `delete[]`.

   - File input/output

-    The user can save the game status and resume the game later.
-The game status will be output to a `game_status.txt` file, and the `game_status.txt` file will be inputted to the game program when the game is resumed.
+     When starting a new game, datas in the file `new_game.txt` will be inputed as the intial game status.
+After the player quit the game, `game_status.txt` file will be created (if it was a new game) and the game status will be outputed to this file.
+When the player resume the game, `game_status.txt` file will be loaded back to the game.
+If the player win/lose or started a new game, `game_status.txt` file will be removed.

+## Non-Standard C/C++ Libaries

 ## Inspriation
 - Game Mechanism: Draw Card Life https://www.taptap.com/app/35686